 Yes.
 Security is a critical part of cloud backup services, especially when storing sensitive or personal information.
 When you backup to the cloud, your data will be encrypted before it is sent to the off-site server for storage.

-No, free cloud storage like DropBox, Google Drive and OneDrive are not the same thing as Cloud Backup, it might be one of your backups but you can’t assume that it is always going to be there and if you delete files locally that sync to cloud storage, they’re deleted from cloud storage too.
+No, free cloud storage like DropBox, Google Drive and OneDrive are not the same thing as Cloud Backup, it might be one of your backups but you can’t assume that it is always going to be there.

 That depends on your business needs and business recovery plan in the case of a failure or disaster.
-A lot of users choose to archive their non-critical data in the cloud.
+A lot of users choose to archive their non-critical data in a cloud.

-When deciding whether to store critical data in the cloud, the following checklist will help you to assess whether a cloud backup service aligns with your business’s technical and financial needs:
+When deciding whether to store critical data in a cloud, the following checklist will help you to assess whether a cloud backup service aligns with your business’s technical and financial needs:

 The good news is that these days, issues like space limitations, mechanical failure, theft or even natural disasters don’t need to leave you stranded.
 Cloud backup is a secure and efficient way of protecting your data, and ultimately your business, that will have you floating on a virtual cloud!